picodotdev/alis/README.md

 * [RebornOS](https://rebornos.org/)
 * [BlackArch](https://blackarch.org/)

 Also and recomended for new Arch Linux new comers follow the Arch Way of doing things is a good way to use and learn about Arch.
 There are many guides out here, the official Arch Linux installation guide the first one.
-These are other good ones that explains step by step from instalation media creation to fist boot and programs installation, all the necessary to start.
+These are other good ones that explains step by step from instalation media creation to first boot and programs installation, all the necessary to start.

 * [The Arch Linux Handbook](https://www.freecodecamp.org/news/how-to-install-arch-linux/)